SARL-PLUS/RL_bootcamp_2025_tutorial/README.md

 ```bash
 python train.py env=crippled_ant
 ```
  - **What happens**: This will create a new agent that learns a specialized gait for the crippled body.
-You can test it with `inference.py` and see that it learns to walk effectively under its new circumstances.
+You can test it with `AnalyseRun.ipynb` and see that it learns to walk effectively under its new circumstances.

-###  **Compare & Explore Further**
+### 4-∞. **Compare & Explore Further**
 Now you have two specialist agents!

  - **Compare them**: Watch both agents in their respective environments.
 Do they learn different gaits?